2008 South Carolina Learjet 60 crash: Victims and survivors

-Both pilots were killed, as well as passengers Charles Monroe Still, Jr. and Chris Baker.
+Both pilots were killed, as well as passengers Charles Monroe Still Jr. and Chris Baker.
 The pilot and co-pilot died from smoke inhalation and burns minutes after the crash.
-Passengers Still, Jr. and Baker died upon impact.
+Passengers Still Jr. and Baker died upon impact.

 Barker and Goldstein escaped the plane and told first responders four others were on board.
 Both had second and third degree burns and received skin grafts.
 Goldstein was asleep at the time of the crash and woke up to Barker screaming.
 Barker opened the door to the plane and slid down the plane's wing.
 Goldstein jumped out after him.
 Goldstein was on fire, but was able to put out the flames by rolling on the ground.

 Barker stated that he was covered in jet fuel, and started running and ripping off his clothes.
 Eventually, he heard someone tell him to stop, drop and roll, which put out most of the fire on his body.
 Barker had burns on sixty-five percent of his body and was in the hospital for eleven weeks following the accident.
 He has post-traumatic stress disorder, and did not fly on a plane again until August 2021.

+Following the plane crash, Goldstein was prescribed painkillers and anti-anxiety medication.
+Goldstein developed a fear of flying, and continued taking anxiety medication to help deal with the regular flights his lifestyle required.
+Eleven months later, he would fatally overdose on harder drugs that he had not used in a decade.
+Celebrity doctor Drew Pinsky said it was those prescriptions that opened the "floodgates" to Goldstein's relapse.
+A friend of his reached the same conclusion, saying: "I think the plane crash killed him, it just took a year for it to do it.".